nuejs/nue/packages/nuejs.org/blog/introducing-hyper/index.md

 ## HTML needs a Hero
 Hyper reveals the immense power in web standards, but we're just getting started.
 Our vision extends beyond components to make sophisticated UI development accessible to everyone—backend developers, beginners, and AI models alike:

+### Phase 5: Full-stack applications
+A demonstration to what Hyper and Nue are capable of:

+* Simple cross-component communication
+* Intuitive routing and navigation system
+* Backend server & database integrations
+* Local development & production edge
+* Three swappable design systems

+Estimate: 3 months.

-### Phase 5: Generative UIs
+### Phase 6: Generative UIs
-We're building a system where creating beautiful, functional interfaces requires minimal effort:
+A way for you and AI's to generate UIs with minimal effort:

 * Basic HTML and CSS building blocks
 * Higher-level compositions